What is the hCG Diet?

 Phase 2 – Low-calorie phase – 26 – 60 days

 In this phase, you go into extreme calorie restriction of about 500-800 calories a day.

 Phase 3 – Maintenance phase – at least 21 days

-On the contrary, it is important to mention that scientific evidence proves otherwise, there are multiple studies stating that efficacy of this diet comes only from extremely low daily calorie allowance and not from hormone itself, that’s why FDA does not approve hCG off-label usage for weight loss purposes.
+On the contrary, it is essential to mention that scientific evidence proves this.
+Otherwise, multiple studies are stating that the efficacy of this diet comes only from a meager daily calorie allowance and not from the hormone itself; that’s why FDA does not approve hCG off-label usage for weight loss purposes.

 Beta hCG effects